 Set forth in this Background is a summary of undisputed facts and evidence regarding disputed facts sufficient to understand the Parties' positions.
 Other facts and evidence may be noted in the Discussion below to the extent knowledge of either are necessary to understand the Arbitrator's decision.
 Grievant worked as a Corrections Officer at Ross Correctional Institution.
-Employer hired Grievant on July 27, 2015.
-As a correction officer, it is the responsibility of Grievant to enforce the rules and regulations of the institution and provide a safe living and working environment to the inmates and staff.
-Grievant works the first shift and is assigned to Housing Unit 4A.
+Employer hired Grievant on March 6, 2017.
+As a correction officer, Grievant is responsible for enforcing the institution's rules and regulations and providing a safe living and working environment to the inmates and staff.
+Grievant worked the first shift as a relief officer in Housing Unit 4A on April 4, 2020.

-On April 18, 2020, Officer Farmer submitted an incident report that detailed a conversation that Officer Farmer overheard between Grievant and Inmate Fisher.
-In the opinion of Officer Farmer, Grievant permitted Inmate Fisher to voice serious threats against another correction officer without repercussion.
-The documented report of the conversation between Grievant and Inmate Fisher led to the Department's investigation.
-The Warden then assigned the investigation to Officer DeBorg.
-During the investigation, the Unit Manager became aware of a possible fight between Inmate Davis and Inmate Hamilton that occurred on April 4, 2020.
-After reviewing the cameras on 4A, Unit Manager Spencer believed that a fight did happen between the two inmates, and Grievant and Officer Tanner facilitated the fight with the assistance of Inmate Fisher.
+During the investigation for an unrelated matter, the Unit Manager became aware of a possible fight between Inmate Davis and Inmate Hamilton that occurred on April 4, 2020.
+After reviewing the cameras on 4A, Unit Manager Spencer believed that a fight did happen between the two inmates, and Grievant and Officer Ahart facilitated the fight with the assistance of Inmate Fisher.
 The Unit Manager authored his report on April 21, 2020.

-The surveillance video begins at 6:00 a.m and depicts the following jointly stipulated facts:
+The surveillance video begins at 6:00 am and depicts the following jointly stipulated facts: